andrey-zherikov/argparse/README.md

 assert(CLI!T.parseArgs!((T t) { assert(false); })([]) != 0);
 ```

-## Commands
+## Subcommands

 Sophisticated command-line tools, like `git`, have many subcommands (e.g., `commit`, `push`, etc.), each with its own
 set of arguments.
-There are few ways to declare subcommands with `argparse`.
+There are few ways how to use subcommands with `argparse`.

-### Subcommands without UDA
+### Enumerating subcommands in CLI mixin

-All commands can be listed as template parameters to `Main.CLI`.
-Provided `main` function must be able to handle all
+All commands can be listed as template parameters to `Main.CLI` and provided `main` function must be able to handle all
 command types:

 ```d